Aidurber/react-picky/README.md

 - `onFiltered` - Called after a filter has been done with the filtered options
 - `onOpen` - Called after the dropdown has opened.
 - `onClose` - Called after the dropdown has closed.
+- `valueKey` - When supplying an array of objects as options, this is required.
+This specifies which property on the object is the value.
+- `labelKey` - When supplying an array of objects as options, this is required.
+This specifies which property on the object is the label.
   # Internals

 The component uses [React Tiny Virtual List](https://github.com/clauderic/react-tiny-virtual-list) for rendering out the items.
 This is a for a performance gain.
 You can have 1,000,000 items in the dropdown with no performance drop!
 It's such a great little library.
 This is why we have a dropdown height.